Screenshot from our test of Polytoria, showing the Places overview with “Polygrove” at the top, plus search bar, genres, and a download button.

 Tips to get more out of Polytoria

-Build smarter, find better Places, and avoid classic beginner pitfalls.
+Build smarter, find better Places, and avoid common beginner pitfalls.

 Places1